3riot3/RDraw/README.md

 **Features:**

-**Automated Drawing ✅: Watch in amazement as AutoGarticBot effortlessly creates intricate drawings, adding a unique flair to your Gartic Phone sessions.**
+**Automated Drawing ✅: Watch in amazement as RDraw effortlessly creates intricate drawings, adding a unique flair to your Gartic Phone sessions.**

 **Enhanced Experience ✅: Enjoy your business while the bot does all the hard work for you.**